pranavbijwe/MacaqueVocalizationClassifier/README.md

 This study used a linear classifier to achieve a final 'mean classification performance' of 92%.

 **Result** : This model is able to achieve around 97-98% classification accuracy on the validation set with nearly equal training and validation losses, beating the linear classifier used in the study handily.
+Moreover, the results present a case for a potentionally novel approach to sound classification in identifying unique individuals (in this particular case, macaques) in a group.
+Some practical use cases may include implementations in a monitoring system at a zoo, voice authentication and identifying individuals (animals or humans) in a scene from a video or video.

 ## The Spectograms